Young man standing outside NYC train at train station and smiling warmly at the camera

 There’s Only One You

 Why let things like the effects of drinking get in the way of you being you?
-That can include anything from falling behind in classes or missing work to the fact that it plays a significant role in the leading causes of death among young adults—with things like injuries, suicides, and homicides.
+That can include anything from missing work or falling behind in classes to the fact that it plays a significant role in the leading causes of death among young adults—with things like injuries, suicides, and homicides.

 Keep a Clear Head